 Center for Applied Data Ethics

 At the Center for Applied Data Ethics (CADE), we are working to address ethical issues such as the magnification of unjust bias, increased surveillance, spread of disinformation, alarming uses of predictive policing, a lack of accountability for tech companies, and more.
 Our focus is on having a direct, practical impact.
 Our inaugural year is funded by a generous donation from Craig Newmark (founder of Craigslist).
-Rachel Thomas serves as founding director.
 Our work includes a mix of education, research, public policy, and civil advocacy.

 Data Ethics Seminar Series

 We bring in experts on issues of data ethics in talks open to the community.
-All seminars will be held online through January 2021.
-High-quality recordings of the talks can be found on our YouTube channel.
+All seminars will be held online through June 2022.
+High-quality recordings of the talks can be found on our YouTube Channel.

 Data Ethics Certificate Course